inspire-labs-tms-tech/supavault/README.md

 ## Getting Started

-- Install the Supavault CLI
+- Install the Supavault CLI: `curl -sSL https://install.supavault.sh | bash`

 - Run the `update` command for the first time (this will apply all migrations)